ksrinivaucsd/cse-15l-lab-reports/lab3/lab3.md

 *Part 2*

 The command that I will be exploring is the find command.
+I have used this (https://www.youtube.com/watch?v=skTiK_6DdqU) YouTube video to learn about the command.

 The first argument I will be exploring is name.